Self-consistent ladder D$\Gamma$A approach: Multi-orbital calculations

 As a second, archetypical multi-orbital application we study bulk strontium vanadate SrVO$_3$ at room temperature ($T=26.3$meV).
 This material has served as a testbed for the development of realistic materials calculations with strong correlations, and is hence most intensively studied \cite{Sekiyama04,Pavarini04,Nekrasov05a,Maiti06,Leonov11,Karolak11, Lee12,Casula12,Tomczak12,Taranto13,Miyake13,Sakuma13,Tomczak14, Wadatti14,Ribic14,Zhong15,Kazuma16,Boehnke16,Nakamura16,Backes16, Bhandary2016,Tomczak17,Kaufmann2017,Bauernfeind17,Sim2019}.
 Also the first realistic materials calculations using diagrammatic extensions of DMFT, i.e., {\em ab initio} D$\Gamma$A, have been performed for this perovskite \cite{galler17}.
 SrVO$_3$ is a strongly correlated metal with a quasiparticle renormalization of about two \cite{Sekiyama04}.
 Electronic correlations also lead to a kink in the self-energy and energy-momentum dispersion relation \cite{Nekrasov05a,Byczuk2007,Aizaki12,Held13}.
 Theoretical calculations and experiments do not indicate any long-range order.

 For this realistic {\em ab initio} calculation, we start with a Wien2K calculation \cite{blaha2001wien2k,schwarz02} using the PBE exchange correlation potential in the generalized gradient approximation (GGA) \cite{Perdew96}, and a lattice constant of $a=3.8$\AA.
-The calculated bandstructure is projected onto maximally localized $t_{2g}$ Wannier orbitals \cite{Pizzi2020,Marzari12,mostofi2008wannier90} using wien2wannier \cite{kunevs2010wien2wannier} This three-band Wannier Hamiltonian, available open source \footnote{See \url{https://github.com/AbinitioDGA/ADGA/blob/master/srvo3-testdata/srvo3_k20.hk}}, is supplemented by a Kanamori Coulomb interaction including the same terms as for the two-band model and parametrized by $U=5$eV and $J=0.75$eV.
+The calculated bandstructure is projected onto maximally localized $t_{2g}$ Wannier orbitals \cite{Pizzi2020,Marzari12,mostofi2008wannier90} using wien2wannier \cite{kunevs2010wien2wannier} This three-band Wannier Hamiltonian, available open source \footnote{See \url{https://github.com/AbinitioDGA/ADGA/blob/master/srvo3-testdata/srvo3_k20.hk}}, is supplemented by a Kanamori Coulomb interaction including the same terms as for the two-band model and parameterized by $U'=3.5$eV, $J=0.75$eV and corresponding $U=U'+2J=5$eV.
+The interactions $U'$ and $J$ have been calculated by the constrained local density approximation (cLDA) in \onlinecite{Sekiyama04}; $J$ was later slightly corrected as outlined in Section~4.1.3 of \cite{held2007electronic} to account for the precise way $J$ enters in Hamiltonian (\ref{eq:hubbard-model}) and the cLDA.
 The difference to earlier \abinitiodga\ \cite{galler17,Galler18,galler19} calculations, which have been one-shot non-self-consistent calculations, is that we now perform a self-consistent calculation.

 As already mentioned, a Moriya-$\lambda$ correction is extremely difficult for such realistic multi-orbital calculations.
 There is not only a magnetic and charge $\lambda$ for every orbital but additionally also various orbital combinations.
 Hence, we hold that a self-consistent calculation shall be preferable compared to a high-dimensional fit of the various $\lambda$ parameters.
 Also conceptionally it is a clearer approach.